shrutis22/lwc-cv-app/README.md

 # 📝 CV App / Lightning Resume
-A suite of Lightning Web Components to build a Resume inside of Salesforce.
+A suite of **Lightning Web Components** ⚡ to build a Resume inside of Salesforce.

 ## ❔ What does this App do ?
 This app let's you to create a fancy CV / Resume using rich **Lightning Web Components**.